 3. You can create the best team

 It is useful for companies and individuals to know their Kolbe Indexes, as unlike an IQ test or Myers Briggs, it is not reflective of a person’s intelligence or personality.
 This is instead a reflection of their unchanging natural instincts.

 This is the part that is most valuable to business owners, CEOs or MDs, as what is known as the affective and cognitive parts of the brain can change, but the conative parts stay the same.

 Therefore, while a lot of businesses generally hire and promote people based on the affective and cognitive areas – recognising their skill set and then deciding if their personality fits the team – they often miss out on identifying whether their instincts will be suited to the role.

 A business can create more successful teams when they pay attention to the conative skills rather than focusing only on their experience, education or sense of humour.

 This also helps managers to know which person will be best for each task within a project and how they can get the best out of them.

 For example, if you want to get something off the ground quickly, it makes sense to have someone on the team who initiates or is identified as a “Quick Start” rather than getting frustrated with those who simply don’t operate that way.

 We have two certified Kolbe consultants at Bold Clarity and offer a range of Kolbe services.
-If you want to find out you or your team’s Kolbe Index contact us today on +44 (0)7795 667480.
+If you want to find out you more about the benefits of the Kolbe Index for your team contact us today on +44 (0)7795 667480.